ca25nada/spawncamping-wallhack/README.md

 * **Sudden+/Hidden+ Lane Cover**
   Displays an overlay above the notefield with adjustable height.
   Available from ```Player Options  → Lane Cover```.
 The height can be adjusted ingame with ```<Select>+<EffectDown>``` and ```<Select>+<EffectUp>```.
 The white number represents the height of the cover, The green number shows the equivalent scroll speed.
+  Currently, unlike screen filters, lane covers are not tied to the notefield.
+So it will not work properly with perspective mods or any mods that move the notefield around.

 * **Current/Peak NPS Display**
   Displays the current NPS and the peak nps value.